IAPA Projects/Programs in India

 The Interns also participate in two trips outside of Chennai during the middle of the program.
 This provides a rich culture opportunity that widens the Interns perspective and provides a life changing experience.

 The teaching in schools and colleges allows the Interns to see firsthand the impact they are making.
-Working with the NGOs on Service Projects and meeting community groups including: children and families, tribal people, fishermen community, village people and slum community the Interns come face to face with real India and feel their struggles, problems and joys, which is a great life changing experience.
+Working with the NGOs on Side Projects and meeting community groups including: children and families, tribal people, fishermen community, village people and slum community the Interns come face to face with real India and feel their struggles, problems and joys, which is a great life changing experience.

 Mainstreaming HIV/AIDS Project